 On 30 January 1918 Halsey was transferred to the 78th Battalion and he served with the unit for six months.
 He was Gas Officer for the 12th Brigade again from June to November 1918.
 The Armistice ended hostilities on the Western Front in November and at the end of the month Halsey returned to England.
 He was detailed to the Canadian School of Cookery until the following spring.
 He sailed for Canada on 3 May 1919 on the SS Mauretania, arriving in Halifax about a week later and getting discharged on demobilization on 17 May.

 Halsey returned to Winnipeg, where his wife and daughter were still living, and in January 1920 they moved to Kenora, Ontario.
 Halsey became the manager of the Tourist Hotel and he and his wife lived in Kenora for about three years.
-He spent a few months in Vancouver before moving to Los Angeles, California in November 1923 and his wife joined him there later.
+He spent a few months in Vancouver before moving to Los Angeles, California in November 1923.
+His wife joined him there about two years later.
 Halsey was retired by then but he apparently found work as an extra at studios in Hollywood, where he met the actress Bertha Kirk.
 He was 61 years old at the time and Bertha was about fifty.
 On the morning of 8 September 1928 Halsey shot Bertha as she was getting out of a vehicle in front of her home.
 He then turned the gun on himself and took his own life.
 Bertha died a short time later.